How I Get It Done: Samantha Bee

 On packing her lunch:

 I like to bring my own lunch to work.
-I am a creature of habit; I’m thrilled by the predictability of a really hardy lunch.
+I am a creature of habit; I’m thrilled by the predictability of a really hearty lunch.
 I make a very delicious chili.
 I also do a nice kale and rice combo — and always with chocolates at the end.
 Usually dark-chocolate peanut-butter cups.
 With doing a show like this, it’s all about having systems in place so that you know how much energy you have for the entire rest of the day.

 On making an episode of Full Frontal: